1RM & 5RM Calculator

 Quick workflow

-Choose lift Set kg/lb Add 2–3 points Learn curve Use 1–20RM outputs
+Choose mode Set kg/lb Add 2–3 points Learn curve Use 1–20RM outputs

 Mini FAQ